+Appendix 1

-1. Northumberland Local Plan Profile and Timetable
+Northumberland Local Plan profile and timetable

-Profile of the Northumberland Local Plan Title Northumberland Local Plan Role and Content The Northumberland Local Plan will: Set the strategic planning policies of the Council; Provide the planning principles, including detailed development management policies to guide future development and planning decisions in Northumberland8 from 2016-2036; Set the general scale and distribution of new development which is required to meet Northumberland's needs to 2036; Include strategic allocations as well as detailed land allocations and designations; and Include site specific proposals for the development, protection and conservation of land.
+Profile of the Northumberland Local Plan Title Northumberland Local Plan Role and content Set the strategic planning policies of the Council; Provide the planning principles, including detailed development management policies to guide future development and planning decisions in Northumberland from 2016-2036; Set the general scale and distribution of new development which is required to meet Northumberland's needs to 2036; Include strategic allocations as well as detailed land allocations and designations; and Include site specific proposals for the development, protection and conservation of land.
 The Local Plan will include a policies map identifying the detailed land allocations and designations.
-Status Development Plan Document (DPD) Chain of Conformity Consistent with national planning policy as well as Northumberland County Council policy documents.
-Geographic Coverage Northumberland County, excluding the Northumberland National Park area.
+Status Development Plan Document (DPD) Chain of conformity Consistent with national planning policy as well as Northumberland County Council policy documents.
+Geographic coverage Northumberland County, excluding the Northumberland National Park area.
 Consideration will also have to be given to the preparation of Neighbourhood Plans.

-Local Plan Timetable and Milestones

-STAGE DATES

-Plan Preparation (Regulation 18) Evidence base work and informal consultation Initial consultation Consultation on draft Local Plan July 2017 to August 2018 July 2017 to July 2018 March 2018 to May 2018 July 2018 to August 2018

-Publication of Draft Local Plan (Regulation 19) January 2019

-Submission of Local Plan (Regulation 22) May 2019
+Local Plan Timetable and Milestones STAGE DATES Plan Preparation (Regulation 18) Evidence base work and informal consultation Initial consultation Consultation on draft Local Plan July 2017 to August 2018 July 2017 to July 2018 March 2018 to May 2018 July 2018 to August 2018 Publication of Draft Local Plan (Regulation 19) January 2019 Submission of Local Plan (Regulation 22) May 2019

-Examination Hearings September 2019

-Adoption (Regulation 26) March 2020